Marzogh/SPIMemory/docs/pages/SPIFlash/readFunc.rst

 Read functions
 ###################################

 These functions enable the user to read data that is stored on the flash memory chip.
-The various functions listed return different data types as can be used as required.
+The various functions listed return different data types and can be used as required.

 There are two basic types of read functions - one that is independent of data type being read, the other is dependent on the data type.
 Please refer to the links below for further details.